 Also, the bounce rate increases significantly as page load times increase.
 Specifically,

-it is likely that a significant percentage of users will abandon a site if it takes longer than 3 seconds to load, with bounce rates increasing significantly for sites with load times of 5 seconds or more.
+A significant percentage of users are likely to abandon a site if it takes longer than 3 seconds to load, with bounce rates increasing sharply for sites that take 5 seconds or more.

 Also, during the last Cyber Monday holiday, Akamai analyzed global mobile session traffic and calculated the peak conversion rate of 4.75% was reached when the page load time was 3.3 seconds.
 A one-second increase brought the conversion rate down to 3.52%, a 26% drop.